browserless/browserless/bin/scaffold/README.md

 npx @browserless.io/browserless create
 ```

 browserless will install a scaffolded project, install dependencies, and establish a simple "hello-world" REST API route.
-For more information see below!
+There's a lot you can do within this framework, so be sure to dive into all the details below!

 ## About

-The Browserless.io SDK and accompanying CLI were written with the hope that *you* can add and enhance functionality into browserless for your needs.
+The Browserless.io SDK and accompanying CLI were written with intention that developers can add and enhance functionality into Browserless for your needs.
+This way you can get results into a database, third-party uploads, work within your enterprises requirements, all while using your favorite modern libraries.
+The Browserless platform simply ensure system stability, authorization, and the best developer experience.

 When creating a new project, the scaffold will ask a series of questions and generate the project for you.
-Below is a list of files it creates and what they're used for:
+Once complete,  a list of files it created for you.
+Here's the list so far:

 ```
 ├── node_modules